CristianAlvarez-b/AREP-Lab7/README.md

 README.md
 ```

-## Secure Login with Hashing

-This system safeguards user passwords by utilizing hashing techniques, eliminating the need to store them in plain text.
-We implement the `BCrypt` algorithm, a robust and widely adopted password hashing function that integrates a salt to defend against rainbow table attacks.

-When a user registers or updates their password, the system applies `BCrypt` hashing before saving it in the database.
-This approach ensures that even if the database is compromised, retrieving or decrypting the actual passwords remains extremely difficult.

-During authentication, the entered password is hashed and compared with the stored hash to verify user credentials securely.

 ## Getting Started

 These instructions will allow you to get a working copy of the project on your local machine for development and testing purposes.